-Direct observation dive surveys to quantify the number of adult summer-run steelhead have been implemented on the Mad River since 2013.
-This survey is designed to implement a single-focused effort to count adult and 1/2-pound summer-run steelhead to identify change in run size between 2013 to present while also supplementing historical data collected between 1980-2008.
-This report summarizes methods and results from 2018.
+Mad River Alliance has organized and implemented direct-observation snorkel surveys to quantify the number of adult summer-run steelhead in the Mad River since 2013.
+This survey is a focused effort to count adult and 1/2-pound summer-run steelhead to document run size.
+Historical data collected between 1980-2008 has also been compiled as a part of this effort.
+This report summarizes methods and results from 2021.
 Results from prior years can be found at madriveralliance.org.

-Goals of the 2018 survey included the following:
+Goals of the 2021 survey included the following: